loggy01/alpharing/README.md

 AlphaRING is a package for the prediction of pathogenicity of any given missense variant.
 The package is a customised implementation of [AlphaFold2](https://github.com/google-deepmind/alphafold) that models a monomeric wild-type protein and a variant counterpart, and captures their non-covalent bonds using [RING4](https://ring.biocomputingup.it/).
 AlphaRING uses the differences in non-covalent bond formation to predict the pathogenicity of the missense variant.

 An AlphaRING manuscript is currently under review by [RECOMB 2025](https://recomb.org/recomb2025/index.html).

-AlphaRING benchmarking data will be made available soon.
+AlphaRING benchmarking data will be made available soon...

 ## Overview